-Law and legal papers at Massey University may require you to follow guidelines specific to legal references.
+Law and legal courses at Massey University may require you to follow guidelines specific to legal references.

 Two common style guides for legal references are the New Zealand Law Style Guide and the Australian Guide to Legal Citation (AGLC).
 The full style guides are available online, via the following pages:

 This page outlines the basics of legal citation according to the New Zealand Law Style Guide.
 The full style guide puts these citations in footnotes.
 If your course is using APA style or MLA style you can put the citations within the text of your assignment instead.
 See Acts of Parliament in APA style and Acts of Parliament in MLA style.

 In APA style in-text, acts of parliament are referred to by name and year: